2 hours ago

 The first step is to either talk to, or write to, the person who is dealing with your matter.
 We will try to resolve your complaint to your satisfaction within seven (7) working days.

-If that person is not available, or if you would prefer to approach someone else, or if you are not satisfied that your complaint has been resolved under Step 1, please write to Elizabeth Sherborne, the Firm’s Client Relationship Partner who has responsibility for investigating and dealing with complaints.
+If that person is not available, or if you would prefer to approach someone else, or if you are not satisfied that your complaint has been resolved under Step 1, please write to Darren Sherborne, the Firm’s Client Relationship Partner who has responsibility for investigating and dealing with complaints.
 Please specify as fully as possible the nature of your complaint.
-You may contact Elizabeth Sherborne by post at the Firm’s office at 4 Royal Crescent, Cheltenham, GL50 3DA.
+You may contact Darren Sherborne by post at the Firm’s office at 4 Royal Crescent, Cheltenham, GL50 3DA.
+If the complaint concerns Darren Sherborne, you may contact Simon Birks.

 We will send you a letter acknowledging your complaint within seven (7) working days.
 We may at that stage ask you to confirm or explain any details.